mehdiirh/forwarder-bot/README.md

-# forwarder-bot
+# Telegram Forwarder Bot
-Telegram Channel Posts Forwarder Bot
+Telegram Channel Posts Forwarder Bot Based On Words !

 ### This Product Is Not Debugged